JingShing-Python/ModernGL-Shader-with-pygame/README.md

 # ModernGL-Shader-with-pygame
-you can use this class to give pygame a shader to render screen. it is easy to use.
+I had put a crt shader as example in shaders folder. you can write your own shader. you can use this class to give pygame a shader to render screen. it is easy to use.

 I will add tutorial later I have free time.